getantidote/getantidote.github.io/_pages/migrating-from-antigen.md

 antidote bundle dracula/zsh

 # No need to run something like `antigen apply`.
-# antidote has no equivalent because your plugins are
+# antidote has no 'apply' equivalent because your plugins are
-# sourced when they are bundled.
+# sourced the moment they are bundled.
 ```